Lithuania in the Eurovision Song Contest 2017: Competing entries

+Jury members

+The Lithuanian jury panel consisted of four members in the elimination shows and the semi-final, and six members in the final.
+The international jury panel in all shows consisted of three members.
+11 jury members participated in the final, but only the votes of seven members were ultimately used.

 Shows

 Elimination shows

 The eight elimination shows of the competition aired from the LRT studios in Vilnius between 7 January and 25 February 2017.
 The first four shows featured the 39 competing entries, while the fifth and sixth show each featured 12 of the 24 remaining entries in the competition, and the seventh to eighth show each featured eight of the 16 remaining entries in the competition.
-The members of the Lithuanian jury consisted of Ramūnas Zilnys (music reviewer; all shows), Darius Užkuraitis (LRT Opus director; all shows), Sigutė Stonytė (singer; first and third show), Neda Malūnavičiūtė (singer; first show), Justė Arlauskaitė (singer; second and third show), Kazimieras Šiaulys (music critic and journalist; second show), Gintaras Rinkevičius (director; fourth and fifth show), Povilas Meškėla (lead singer of the group Rojaus tūzai; fourth and sixth show), Nomeda Kazlaus (opera singer; fifth, seventh and eighth shows), Vytautas Lukočius (conductor; sixth show), Gediminas Zujus (producer; seventh show) and Dalia Ibelhauptaitė (director and playwright; eighth show).
-International jury members included Will Wells (American producer and musician, touring member of Imagine Dragons; seventh and eighth show), Denis Ingoldsby (British producer; seventh and eighth show), Sean-Poul de Fré Gress (Danish rapper; seventh show) and Sasha Jean Baptiste (Swedish staging director; eight show).
 The top six entries advanced in the first four shows, while the top eight entries advanced in the fifth and sixth show, and the top four entries advanced in the seventh and eighth show.
 The bottom entries were eliminated in each show.

 Semi-final

 The semi-final of the competition aired from the LRT studios in Vilnius on 4 March 2017 and featured the remaining eight entries that qualified from the eighth show.
 The show was filmed on 28 February 2017.
-The members of the Lithuanian jury consisted of Ramūnas Zilnys (music reviewer), Dalia Ibelhauptaitė (director and playwright), Povilas Meškėla (singer) and Darius Užkuraitis (LRT Opus director).
-International jury members included Will Wells (American producer and musician, touring member of Imagine Dragons), Denis Ingoldsby (British producer) and Sasha Jean Baptiste (Swedish staging director).
 The top six entries advanced to the final, while the bottom two were eliminated.